About The Green Book

 Green Book Historic Context Project

-In 2023 and 2024, DHR will oversee a project to produce a Statewide Multiple Property Document (MPD) to conduct historical research and architectural survey documenting existing places and buildings listed in The Green Book.
-This project is ongoing.
+In 2023 and 2024, DHR oversaw a project to produce a statewide Multiple Property Document (MPD) for the purposes of conducting historical research and architectural surveys to document existing places and buildings listed in The Green Book.
+The draft context report can be found here.